 Have you ever visited a friend or family member in a different city and left with the warm, fuzzy feeling of being appreciated and cared for?
 This positive impression likely wasn’t just because you had a comfortable place to rest your head.
-Rather, it was probably the result of the little gestures and efforts that your friend or family member put into planning for your stay—such as having your favorite coffee brewed or pre-planning a tour or meal that they knew you’d enjoy.
-These gestures made the difference between your feeling like a cherished guest in an exciting place, verses just a visitor passing by.
+Rather, it was probably the result of the little gestures they put into planning for your stay.
+Including having your favorite coffee brewed, or pre-planning a tour or meal that they knew you’d enjoy.
+These gestures made the difference between feeling like a cherished guest in an exciting place, verses a visitor passing by.
 In other words, your friend or family member was a great host.

-As mentioned in our recent white paper about Instructions that Add Value, being a good host is especially important in creating clear and engaging instructions and user guides.
-When creating these types of communications, you’re usually trying to guide your user on a new product, service, or initiative—much like a visitor needs guidance in an unfamiliar city.
+As mentioned in Instructions that Add Value, hosting is especially important in creating clear and engaging instructions and guides.
+When creating these types of communications, you’re usually trying to guide your user on a new product, service, or initiative.
+Think of these users like visitors who need guidance in an unfamiliar city.

 But how can you become a better “host” in your instructions?
-Here are six tips to help you shift your mindset, meet your audience where they are, and be more courteous and user-centered.
+Here are six tips to help you shift your mindset, meet your audience, and be more courteous and user-centered.

 1. Share your goals to demonstrate relevance.

-Little known fact: users actually do not have to engage with, read, or use the instructions you create.
-(Gasp!
-Crazy, right?!)
-In reality, your instructions (and most other communication types) are actually invitations to your audiences to engage with the information or ideas you want to share.
-And, if you share your goals early and clearly, you’ll give your audiences the courtesy and opportunity to decide if the information you’re providing is relevant to them or not.
-You can do this at many levels within your communication: by providing a view into the underlying structure of your guide, writing clearer titles and headings, using concise introductions and section pre-ambles, or a providing deeper, more descriptive table of contents (to name just a few).
+Users do not have to engage with, read, or use the instructions you create.
+In reality, your instructions are actually invitations for your audiences to engage with the information you want to share.
+If you share your goals early, your audiences can decide if your information offering is relevant to them or not.
+You can do this at many levels within your communication.
+You can write clear titles and headings, use concise introductions, or providing a more descriptive table of contents.

 2. Provide the right amount of context.

-Depending on your topic, some users within your target audience might be experienced, while others novices.
+Your target audience will include a mix of experts and novices.
 In your instructions, provide enough contextual information to accommodate both (and others in between).
-More often than not, you’re content developers are experts, and they may assume that your audiences have a certain level of knowledge or understanding of a topic.
-This “curse of knowledge” can prevent your instructions or guide from providing your users with the right point of reference, slow their engagement, or even worse, cause errors or incorrect use.
+More often than not, your content developers are experts.
+They may assume that your audiences have a certain level of knowledge or understanding of a topic.
+This “curse of knowledge” can prevent your instructions from providing your users with the right point of reference.
+It can also slow their engagement, or even worse, cause errors or incorrect use.
 Not sure what is the right level of context for your topic?
 That is where user interviews and testing can really help.

 3. Help users avoid missteps, frustrations, or issues.

 A good host would never let their guests knowingly get into trouble.
-Instead, they’d make suggestions on proper local etiquette, advice on how to best get from point A to point B, etc. When it makes sense, your instructions should do the same.
-When creating your communications, consider ways to include tips, cautions, checklists, quick references, or examples to help illuminate common missteps and possible opportunities for your audience(s).
-If there is a known issue, it’s okay to give it a positive spin, but don’t sweep them under the carpet.
-Gliding over issues or omitting them can sometimes cause more downstream problems in customer service calls, user frustration, support requests, etc.
+Instead, they’d make suggestions on proper local etiquette, efficient navigation advice, etc. When it makes sense, your instructions should do the same.
+When creating your communications, consider ways to include tips, cautions, checklists, quick references, or examples to help illuminate common missteps.
+If there is a known issue, it’s okay to give it a positive spin, but don’t hide it.
+Gliding over issues can sometimes cause more downstream problems in customer service calls, user frustration, or support requests.

-By helping users be aware of potential trouble spots as well as opportunities, you can position yourself as an expert, speed absorption of information and action, and be more authentic to your audiences — all of which can bolster engagement and rapport.
+By helping users be aware of potential trouble spots, you can position yourself as an expert.
+Additionally, you can speed absorption of information and action, and be more authentic to your audiences.
+All of which can bolster engagement and rapport.